VaishnavSherla/Contacts-App/readme.md

 The Contacts App is a feature-rich web application built using Django, designed to streamline contact management efficiently.
 With an intuitive user interface and advanced features, this app allows users to organize, categorize, and maintain their contacts seamlessly.

+## Features

+- **User-friendly Interface:** The Contacts App uses Bootstrap and offers a simple and intuitive user interface, making it easy for users to navigate and manage contacts efficiently.

+- **Contact Details:** Add comprehensive details for each contact, such as first and last names, phone numbers, email addresses, addresses, company names, birthdays, and more.

+- **Categorization:** Categorize contacts based on their roles and relationships, allowing quick access and efficient organization.

+- **Filter by Favourites:** Easily view contacts who are marked as favourites.

+- **Filter by Birthday:** Easily view contacts whose birthdays are today.

+- **Profile Pictures:** Personalize the contact list by uploading profile pictures for each contact.

+- **Validation:** Robust validation mechanisms ensure data integrity, prompting users for correct input of phone numbers, email addresses, and birthdays.

+- **Change Password:** Users can update their account passwords securely.

 ## Screenshots
 **Home Page**
 ![Contact Index Page](Screenshots/index.png)